Start a project

 Additionally, many designers use generic templates, blatantly copy designs, or use AI.
 If you’re looking for something unique and designed to your specifications, buyer beware!

 For my first startup, we used 99Designs to create our first logo.
 When we ultimately chose one, it was good for what we paid.
-But over time, I saw our same logo everywhere, used by other companies.
-It was such a running joke in our company that we started a Slack channel to share when we saw variants of our logo in the wild.
+But over time, I saw basically our same logo everywhere being used by other companies.
+Turns out our custom logo was basically clipart.
+It became a running joke in our company so much so that we started a Slack channel to share variants of our logo we found in the wild.

 High Competition Leading to a Race to the Bottom

-The nature of these platforms, where thousands and thousands of freelancers bid for hundreds of jobs each day, inevitably leads to a race to the bottom.
-Clients, of course, want to pay as little as possible, and the massive mismatch between the number of freelancers and available jobs means freelancers have to bid lower and lower to land their next gig.
+The nature of these platforms, where thousandsof freelancers bid for hundreds of jobs each day, inevitably leads to a race to the bottom.
+Clients, of course, want to pay as little as possible, and the massive mismatch between how many freelancers are bidding and the available jobs means freelancers have to bid lower and lower to land their next gig.
 Not to mention that many new freelancers to the platform will bid well below market rate for gigs to land their first ones and get ratings and a reputation.

 The mismatch between supply and demand partly leads to the previously described problem, where only the bad designers who can’t find work outside these platforms remain.
 They’re increasingly incentivized to recycle old designs to save time, get paid, and move on to the next bid.